 NAPA · AASHTO · Superpave aligned

-Hot Mix Asphalt Calculator: HMA Tons, Density & Placement Spec
+Hot Mix Asphalt Calculator 2026: HMA Tons, Density, Placement Temperature, and Lift Thickness

 Hot mix asphalt compacts to 145 lb/ft³ typical, ships at 290–325°F, and places at 250–275°F. The calculator below sizes your HMA order in tons or metric tonnes, with the engineer's reference table for density, mix temp, and Marshall stability.